cpoff-rv/css-grid-intro/README.md

 Now let's PIVOT.

-> _[discuss grid cells? some of these topics will overlap with each other, but that's okay, the goal is to be an introducton and get people excited about Grid]_
+> _[some of these topics will overlap with each other, but that's okay, the goal is to be an introducton and get people excited about Grid]_

 ## Precise item placement
 Grid allows us to get super specific about where items live in our grid container.
 We can do this with line numbers, named lines, and grid areas.